Joseph Gone: Related Research

 In general terms, Gone's work encompasses the formulation of Indigenous psychology, addressing the effects of colonialism on Indigenous mental health.
 He has conducted systematic reviews on Indigenous historical trauma and its impact on health, critically examining the American Indian historical trauma concept.
 His work emphasizes the need for a culturally and contextually informed approach in the study of psychopathology.

 In his re-imagining of mental health services, Gone highlights the cultural divergences between Western professional and Indigenous therapeutic traditions.
 He explores the integration of American Indian traditional healing with contemporary psychotherapy, advocating for the use of traditional cultural practices in mental health treatment.
 His research includes the investigation of Native American cultural practices in therapeutic settings and the challenges of providing mental health services to American Indian communities without perpetuating colonial power dynamics.

 Gone's work is a testament to the importance of culturally responsive and decolonizing approaches in psychology, offering new pathways for treating mental health issues and advancing social justice in counseling psychology.
 His research not only elucidates the inequities in mental health status among Indigenous populations but also provides innovative solutions for culturally appropriate therapeutic remedies.

 Personal life

 Gone is an enrolled member (tribal citizen) of the Aaniiih-Gros Ventre tribal nation of Montana.
 He is married to the historian Tiya Miles.
-The live together in Cambridge, MA, and in Bozeman, MT.
+They live together in Cambridge, MA, and in Bozeman, MT.
 They have three children.